SAA Newsletter Delivered Monthly to Your Inbox

 What species can most benefit from soy inclusion, or how can we improve nutritional values to make soy an ideal solution for all?

-In 2025, SAA’s Aquaculture Industry Advisory Team, a committee of practicing aquaculture nutritionists and aquafeed formulators, has selected the following 6 applied research initiatives that seek to benefit the economic needs of both soybean and aquaculture producers.
+For 2026, SAA’s Aquaculture Industry Advisory Team, a committee of practicing aquaculture nutritionists and leading aquafeed formulators, has selected the following 4 applied research initiatives that seek to benefit the economic needs of both soybean and aquaculture producers.

 This committee reviews submissions with an eye toward selecting those that best examine soy as a protein source that reduces feed expenses while enhancing aqua-livestock performance, all while employing due scientific rigor.
-The 2025 Request for Proposals identified salmon, trout, hybrid striped bass, largemouth bass, catfish, and shrimp among priority species for research.
+The 2026 Request for Proposals identified shrimp, salmon, trout, hybrid striped bass, largemouth bass, and catfish among priority species for research.

-At research completion, projects will be summarized and results released for review.
+At completion of research, each project will be summarized and results released for review.

-GUAR GUM INCLUSION IN HIGH-SOY DIETS FOR LARGEMOUTH BASS TO OPTIMIZE FISH PERFORMANCE AND PRODUCTION PROFITABILITY IN AN RAS
+GUAR GUM INCLUSION IN HIGH-SOY DIETS FOR LARGEMOUTH BASS TO OPTIMIZE FISH PERFORMANCE AND PRODUCTION PROFITABILITY IN A RECIRCULATING AQUACULTURE SYSTEM

 Principal Investigator Rebecca Lochmann, Ph.D.